-As well as special exhibitions and feature exhibitions, the museum also exhibits distinguished masterworks of Buddhist art including many designated as National Treasures and Important Cultural Properties.
-The Nara Buddist Sculpture Hall features "Masterpieces of Buddhist Sculpture", which displays exceptional Buddist statues representative of the history of Japanese sculpture from the Asuka to the Kamakura period, dating from around the 7th century to the mid-14th century.
+In addition to holding special exhibitions and feature exhibitions, the museum also displays renowned masterworks of Buddhist art including many designated as National Treasures and Important Cultural Properties.
+The Nara Buddist Sculpture Hall features "Masterpieces of Buddhist Sculpture", exceptional Buddist statues representative of the history of Japanese sculpture from the Asuka to the Kamakura period, dating from around the seventh century to the mid-fourteenth century.
 The Ritual Bronzes Gallery connected by a corridor features fine works of Chinese ancient bronzes.
 The West Wing houses "Masterpieces of Buddhist Art", which introduces the essence of Japanese Buddhist art through selected items of painting, decorative art, calligraphy and artifacts.
 In addition, thematic exhibitions from the permanent collection are occasionally held for themes that lie outside a specific genre.